ucsf-wynton/wynton-website-hpc/docs/status/index.md

 #### <span style="color: orange;">Migration to New, Larger, and Faster Storage Space including Users' Home Space</span>

+**Reminder**: All of `/wynton/scratch` will be taken offline and completely wiped on Wednesday December 12 at 8:00am.
+<br><span class="timestamp">Dec 11, 14:45 PDT</span>

 **Notice**: On Wednesday December 12, 2018, the global scratch space `/wynton/scratch` will be taken offline and completely erased.
 Over the week following this, we will be adding to and reconfiguring the storage system in order to provide all users with new, larger, and faster (home) storage space.
 The new storage will served using BeeGFS, which is a new much faster file system - a system we have prototyped and tested via `/wynton/scratch`.
 Once migrated to the new storage, a user's home directory quota will be increased from 200 GiB to 500 GiB.
 In order to do this, the following upgrade schedule is planned:

-* Wednesday November 28-December 19 (21 days): **To all users, please refrain from using `/wynton/scratch` - use local `/scratch` if possible (see below).
+* Wednesday November 28-December 19 (21 days): **To all users, please refrain from using `/wynton/scratch` - use local, node-specific `/scratch` if possible (see below).
 The sooner we can take it down, the higher the chance is that we can get everything in place before December 19.**

 * Wednesday December 12-19 (8 days): **`/wynton/scratch` will be unavailable and completely wiped**.
-For computational scratch space, please [use local `/scratch` available on each compute node](https://ucsf-hpc.github.io/wynton/scheduler/using-local-scratch.html).
+For computational scratch space, please [use local `/scratch` unique to each compute node](https://ucsf-hpc.github.io/wynton/scheduler/using-local-scratch.html).
+For _global_ scratch needs, the old and much slower `/scrapp` and `/scrapp2` may also be used.

 * Wednesday December 19, 2018 (1/2 day): The Wynton HPC scheduler (SGE) will be taken offline.
 No jobs will be able to be submitted until it is restarted.